jinruiwen/DataScienceTool_Project/README.md

 # DataScienceTool_Project
+## **1.Team member and project objective**:<br>
+RUIWENJIN
+KAIXIN CHENG
+PAVLEEN

+Our project objective is to build a class FCQ system for all class in Univeresity of Denver based on the DU database in the past two decades.
+The purpose of this system is to help student find out the most fit classes for them, this system can help student seethespecific class information like passing rate, instructor, etc.
 ## **2.DataSet Attributes and Metadata**:<br>

 We will use the data for all the course in University of Denver in recent 20 years which includes following Attributes: